Pier 39 is on San Francisco’s northern waterfront at the Fisherman’s Wharf.

 9. The FREE San Francisco Maritime Museum provides a nautical history of San Francisco.

-10. The 1,600 foot Aquatic Park Pier is perfect for a walk, extending all the walk out into the harbor.
+10. The 1,600 foot Aquatic Park Pier (now closed) extends all the way into the harbor.

 11. Ghirardelli Square is a chic location for restaurants, shopping and fun.

 - Parking: Pier 39 garage (100 Beach St)

 - Cable Car: Take the Powell-Mason Line, which travels from Union Square to near Pier 39.